thkwznk/aseprite-scripts/ROADMAP.md

 Future:

+- [Fix] Parallax doesn't generate correctly if the timeline is closed/hidden - cels aren't linked
 - [Feature] Parallax - add an options for delaying layers reappearing
 - [Feature] Parallax - add an option to generate only from the selected frames
 - [Feature] Parallax - add alternative movement functions